jmeridth/myansible/README.md

 My personal ansible scripts, building as I have free time

-Make sure you have hosts populated in /etc/ansible/hosts
+To get your hosts setup, you need to have hosts populated in /etc/ansible/hosts like so:

-Example:

     [web]
     345.43.24.218